 This course focuses on methods, techniques, and tools employed in outcomes performance management and patient safety.
 Students will be expected to analyze and demonstrate major performance management and patient safety methods; techniques and tools, apply evidence based and research approaches to outcome evaluation and patient safety; design a local improvement project including problem definition, opportunity statement, scope, timetable, needed resources, anticipated outcomes and method of data analysis and evaluation; and incorporate appropriate methods, measurement tools and data elements in the quality improvement project and proposal.

-Students in the Health Systems Management- Informatics Track are required to take the following specialty courses: CMAN 488: Systems Analysis and Design; CMAN 489: Knowledge Representation and Terminologies; CMAN 490: Clinical Decision Support Systems; and GSB ISOM 492: Data Base Management.
+Students in the Health Systems Management- Informatics Track are required to take the following specialty courses: CMAN 488: Systems Analysis and Design; CMAN 489: Knowledge Representation and Terminologies; CMAN 490: Clinical Decision Support Systems; and Quinlan School of Business ISOM 492: Data Base Management.
 Additional courses are available as electives as noted below.

 Abbreviated Course Descriptions for Post-BSN Program (PIPES)